dragoon-rs/komodo/paper.md

 ## General data flow in **Komodo**

 This section shows a high-level overview of the data flow in **Komodo**.
-Some data $D$ is first encoded.
+Some data $D$ is first encoded on the sender side.
 Then _commitments_ and _proofs_ are computed.
-Finally, on the other end, blocks are verified and decoded.
+Eventually, on the receiver side, blocks are verified and decoded.
+Here is how the sender side works:

 \tikzset{
     block/.style = {draw, fill=white, rectangle, minimum height=3em, minimum width=3em},